 COURSE DESCRIPTION OUTCOME After successfully completing the course, the students will be able to: CO 1 Describe the general principals of gene organization expression gene analysis techniques, types of mutation, role of mutagenic agents and methods of DNA repair system.
 CO 2 Describe the principles for gene regulation, genetic engineering, and cell division.
 CO 3 Enumerate the importance and different methods of prenatal diagnosis to diagnose the diseased condition in a developing foetus.
-CO 4 Explain the principles, advantages, and applications of animal tissue culture.
-CO 5 Compare and contrast the different culture media and optimum conditions required depending on the need of proliferating cells.
+CO 4 Explain the principles, advantages, and applications of animal tissues 200 culture.
+CO 5 Compare and state differences between the different culture media and 0911, optimum conditions required depending on the need of proliferating cells.
 CO 6 Demonstrate the skills of performing different aseptic techniques.